Chirag9528/Nand2Tetris_Project/README.md

-# NAND to Tetris Projects
+# NanD2Tetris Projects

 ## Overview

-This repository contains the solutions and resources for the NAND to Tetris project, a comprehensive journey to build a modern computer system "from scratch."
+This repository contains the solutions and resources for the Nand2Tetris project, a comprehensive journey to build a modern computer system "from scratch".
 The projects cover various aspects of computer architecture, starting from basic logic gates all the way to a simple operating system.

 ## Table of Contents